 - attend all Board and Members' meetings unless excused by the Board based on advance notice of absence or later information if advance notice was not possible.
-Missing more than three consecutive meetings or six total meetings per term without notice will trigger the removal process in 12.2(c). - prepare for all meetings, - Remain aware of and sensitive to their Cluster's (if applicable) particular concerns as well as those of the Co-op as a whole - Be knowledgeable of the powers and responsibilities of the Co-op directors and obtain training as needed to stay current - comply with applicable legislation, the Co-op by-laws and with Board decisions, and - comply with the Directors' Ethical Conduct Agreement and the Confidentiality and Conflict of Interest Agreement in Schedule B and C of this agreement.
+Missing more than three consecutive meetings or six total meetings per term without notice will trigger the removal process in 12.2(c). - prepare for all meetings, - Remain aware of and sensitive to their Cluster's (if applicable) particular concerns as well as those of the Co-op as a whole - Be knowledgeable of the powers and responsibilities of the Co-op directors and obtain training as needed to stay current - comply with applicable legislation, the Co-op by-laws and with Board decisions, and - comply with the Directors' Ethical Conduct Agreement and the Confidentiality and Conflict of Interest Agreement.